Albin0208/SocialApp/project/README.md

 npm run install-and-start
 ```

-This command will generate the .env file, install the required dependencies and start the servers.
+This command will generate the .env file and generate and add the tokens, install the required dependencies and start the servers.

 To only generate the .env file run the following command: